Thrombophlebitis - superficial

 When to Contact a Medical Professional

-Call for an appointment with your provider if you develop symptoms of this condition.
+Contact your provider for an appointment if you develop symptoms of this condition.

 In the hospital, swollen or inflamed veins can be prevented by: